irumeria/StationarySE/README.md

 ### Single electron
 #### 1. `eigen_solve(grid_size, potential, cell_length, hbar, mass; sparse)`

 Solves the eigenvalue problem for a given Hamiltonian matrix.
+The space will be devided into sparse grid

 #### Parameters: